blynkkk/docs/mobile-applications/group-management.md

 # Group Management

-Several devices can be grouped to be controlled  simultaneously by single command.
+Several devices can be grouped to be controlled simultaneously by a single command.

 ![](../.gitbook/assets/no_groups.png)